-All students are encouraged to apply for funding for a creative scholarly project, internship, work, or research that substantially expands their research engagement or professional exposure.
+All students are encouraged to apply for funding for a creative scholarly project, internship, or research that substantially expands their academic program.
+Although there is significant funding for continuing students, resources are limited and not all proposals can be funded.
 Grants are available in each of the three academic divisions: Arts & Humanities, Social Sciences, and Natural Sciences and Engineering.

 Proposals for independent research, as well as research in collaboration with Swarthmore faculty and/or outside scholars, may include: